aws-samples/amazon-pinpoint-connect-callback-requestor/README.md

 4. All of the flows are asynchronous/independent of each other
 5. Limited only by the configured Callback queue (no intrinsic volume limit)
 6. Provides for full native visibility (including wait-times)

+Note, this same logic/code can be reused for other similar flows, like a button on your website or your mobile app.

+## License Summary
+This sample code and flow is made available under Open Source - MIT No Attribution License (MIT-0).
+See the [LICENSE](/LICENSE) file.

+### Architecture
+The flow itself is very simple - user sends SMS with a predefined keyword (e.g. "assist"), gets a response confirming that they have been put into the queue, and later on gets the call, once the contact center agent does become available.
+On the implementation side, upon an SMS request from the user, AWS Pinpoint publishes to AWS SNS queue.
+A custom AWS Lambda function gets triggered on this new event, confirms configured keyword was part of the request,ß and commands AWS Connect to issue a Call-out to another AWS Connect number (behind the scenes, aka fake) and a custom AWS Connect Flow at that point configures the proper Callback queue and the Callback phone number of the user to use.
+As all of this occurs behind the scenes, user remains unaware of the details and does not have to remain on the line (nor listen to the music) - they receive a call once the next available Agent is already on the line.

 ![Architecture Diagram](misc/architecture.png?raw=true)